10 Signs of a Dehydrated Puppy

 Causes of Puppy Dehydration

 There are various causes of dehydration in puppies.
 Persistent diarrhea and vomiting, heat stroke, fever, illness, and insufficient fluid intake can all lead to dehydration.
+Certain diseases and conditions, including diabetes and kidney disease, can also cause dehydration in dogs.

 Caring for a Dehydrated Puppy